REQUEST COURSE INFORMATION

 - Describe safe practices and measures you must take to reduce electric hazards

-- Illustrate the crucial steps in a comprehensive fire safety program
+- Illustrate the crucial steps in a comprehensive fire safety courses

 - Summarize appropriate methods for handling and storing chemical substances found in a medical office